degville/snap-docs/docs/how-to-guides/work-with-snaps/fix-common-issues.md

 This page attempts to guide users to either an appropriate solution to their issues, or the correct forum/thread where they can get help.

-For help with Robot Operating System (ROS) issues, see [ROS Troubleshooting](/).

-Snap developers experiencing issues should take a look at [Troubleshoot snap building](/).

 ## Network access

-Both the snap daemon (snapd) and [Snapcraft](https://forum.snapcraft.io/t/snapcraft-overview/8940) require network access to install, update, build and publish snaps.
+The snap daemon (snapd) requires network access to install, update, build and publish snaps.
 Local network and port configurations can affect their access.

 See [Network requirements](/reference/administration/network-requirements) for which hosts and ports are required to ensure consistent communication.